-The scenario greatly changed.
-I feel I'm bluss now than then; And I still keep just ning for the shout
+The scene is greatly changed.
+I feel I'm bluer now than then; And I still keep list'ning for the shout Of these fierce, red-shirt men.

-Farewall, ye yelling rebel crew

-Of "cavalier" descent;

-Most cavalierly did ye act

-When I to Edgepeld went.
+Farewell, ye yelling rebel orew Of "cavalier descent;" Most cavalierly did ye act When I to Edgefield went.

-I played "referm" to win your voice;

-My purpose you unmasked;
+I played "reform" to win your votes ; My purpose you unmasked; The bayeret pointed at your throats Is the revenge I've askel.

-The barest power of threats

-Is the revenge I've asked.

 The sentry walks his daily round Within your State House walls; Where civil rule once sat enthroned The drummer beats his calls.

-Who steals my good name steals but tresh My wealth is in this bag; Where blue Penebecot's waters dash I go to save my "swag."
-Shoemaker first; and Governor last; My pride has had a fall; In politics I have pegged out, And I may lose my well.
-The State I ruled is now redeemed.
-The people at me scoff, And, having taken all things else, Myself I'll new take off.
+Who steals my good name steals but trash; My wealth is in this bag; Where blue Penobscot's waters dash I go to save my "swag."

+Shoemaker first; and Governor last; My pride has had a fail; In politics I have pegged out, And I may lose my awll.

+The State I ruled is now redcemed.
+The people at me scoff, And, having taken all things else, Myself I'll new take off

-Gov. C. frequently flattered the South Caro-inians by referring in his letters and speeches to their "cavalier stocks" †Chamberlain served an apprenticeship at the shoemakers' trade, but his recent conduct has brought great discredit on the order of St. Cris- ANSWER OF THE PEOPLE OF SOUTH CARO--TO- DANIEL H. CHAMBERLAIN.
+Gov. C. frequently flattered the South Caro-linians by referring in his letters and speeches to their "cavalier stock."

++Chamberlain served an apprenticeship at the shoemakers' trade, but his recent conduct has brought great discredit on the order of St. Cris-

+-TO-DANIEL H. CHAMBERLAIN.
 Go, traitor!
 Go!
-Thy broken trust Is monumental crime;

-We spare thy life, for God is just,

-And we will bide His time.
+Thy broken trust Is monumental crime; We spare thy life, for God is just, And we will bide His time The rifles in yon granite pile But symbol thy career- Through all the years thy party fuled The State was rifled there.
+The jarring drum-beat's signal note,